stain/2022-fdo-paper/manuscript.md

 **Typing FAIR Digital Objects** [@WD-TypingFDOs-1.0-20220310] defines what _type_ means for FDOs, primarily to enable machine actionability and to define an FDO's purpose.
 This document lays out requirements for how _FDO Types_ should themselves be specified as FDOs, and how an _FDO Type Framework_ allows organizing and locating types.
 Operations applicable to an FDO is not predefined for a type, however operations naturally will require certain FDO types to work.
 How to define such FDO operations is not specified.

-It is worth pointing out at that, except for the DOIP endorsement, all of these documents are abstract, in the sense that they permit any technical implementation of FDO, if used according to the recommendations set out.
+It is worth pointing out at that, except for the DOIP endorsement, all of these documents are abstract, in the sense that they permit any technical implementation of FDO, if used according to the recommendations.

 ## References {.page_break_before}